 This development means that there is now access to large amounts of data (Big data), that often are both heterogeneous and with complex structures.
 The goal of our research is to use all this data to provide information as optimal as possible.
 This requires basic research into information management and model development.
 The focus of the research at BLAS is a combination of mathematics, statistics and computer science (e.g. computational statistics, machine learning and mathematical optimization).
 A large part of the research is, however, interdisciplinary and involves genetics, animal science, engineering as well as veterinary epidemiology.

 The Beijer Laboratory for Animal Science is one part of the Beijer laboratories in Uppsala, Sweden, and is financed by a donation from the Kjell and Märta Beijers Foundation (Beijerstiftelsen).
-Two scientists are working at the laboratory, Patrik Waldmann and Majbritt Felleki.
-One other scientist and one PhD-student are associated with BLAS, and Ulf Emanuelson is the assistant director.
+Three scientists are working at the laboratory, Patrik Waldmann, Majbritt Felleki (leave of absence) and Mikhail Churakov, and two PhD-students are associated with BLAS.
+Ulf Emanuelson is the director.
 Examples of on-going research projects are:

-Please contact Patrik, Majbritt or Ulf for more information.
+Please contact Patrik, Mikhail or Ulf for more information.